Vacation rentals in Yosemite Valley

 Things can get a bit confusing when it comes to place names here.
 Yosemite Valley is a town outside Yosemite National Park.
 It’s also the name of a place inside the park that is, well, maybe one of the prettiest places on Earth.
 And Yosemite Village is the name of the place inside the town of Yosemite Valley where (mostly) park employees live.
 Yosemite Village is a stopping point for those en route to the main event — the park — but you’d be wise to slow down and appreciate this little town.
 Construction began on the 46-acre village in 1918, led by preeminent landscape architect Charles Punchard Jr., who called for winding streets and rustic buildings made of granite, river stones, and logs, a style that would define the look of the entire national park system.
 The village is home to 68 historic buildings, and is on the National Register of Historic Places.

-What are the top things to do in Yosemite Valley?
+Top things to do in Yosemite Valley

 Yosemite Village Post Office